 Congress has enacted an elaborate system of registration and reporting requirements for individuals convicted of sex offenses.
-The law requires all sex offenders to register, regardless of whether their convictions are based on federal or state law.
+The law requires all sex offenders to register, regardless of whether then-convictions are based on federal or state law.
 For those sex offenders whose convictions are based on federal law, an enforcement provision provides that the failure to register or update a registration constitutes a new federal crime.

 Alden Yelloweagle, the appellant here, was previously convicted of a federal sex offense.
 When he failed to register as required, he was indicted by federal authorities under the enforcement provision.
 Mr. Yelloweagle moved to dismiss the indictment for various reasons.
 Two of the reasons he offered are relevant here.
 First, he contended that no provision of the Constitution authorizes Congress to require all sex offenders to register.
 Accordingly, Mr. Yelloweagle argued, he could not be punished for failing to comply with the requirement.
 Second, even if the registration requirement was valid, Mr. Yelloweagle contended that the criminal enforcement provision also lacked a jurisdictional basis and therefore was unconstitutional.
 The district court denied the motion to dismiss.

 In his opening brief on appeal, Mr. Yelloweagle makes no mention of the first argument regarding the registration requirement; he focuses only on the claim that Congress lacks the power to criminalize the failure to register under the enforcement provision.
-The government argues that this tactical shift dooms Mr. Yelloweagle's appeal, for if the registration *1277 requirement is presumed to be constitutional, then the criminal provision is valid under the Necessary and Proper Clause.
-See U.S. Const. art.
+The government argues that this tactical shift dooms Mr. Yelloweagle’s appeal, for if the registration *1277 requirement is presumed to be constitutional, then the criminal provision is valid under the Necessary and Proper Clause.
+See U.S. Const, art.
 I, § 8, cl.
 18. We agree.

 More specifically, we conclude that Mr. Yelloweagle has abandoned on appeal his constitutional challenge to the registration requirement.
 When we assume that the registration requirement is constitutional, it follows that the criminal statute enforcing compliance with that requirement is a valid exercise of congressional authority under the Necessary and Proper Clause.
 For this reason, we AFFIRM the judgment of the district court.